Biography

 Hi everyone, I am currently a 5th-year Computer Science Ph.D. student at Georgia Tech.
 My advisor is Vivek Sarkar.
 Prior to my Ph.D. journey, I earned my bachelor degree from Washington University in St. Louis in December 2019.

 My research area is dynamic HPC/Parallel program analysis.
 My Ph.D. thesis focused on understanding, detecting and fixing data races in parallel programs.
-I have developed several dynamic debugging tools for OpenMP and HClib programs.
-Additionaly, my reserach achieves theoretical breakthroughs and utilizes Large Language Model in industrial settings.
+I have developed several dynamic debugging tools for OpenMP and HClib.
+Additionally, my research achieves theoretical breakthroughs and utilizes Large Language Model in industrial settings.

 Email: fjin35 at gatech.edu